saivenky/saivenky.github.io/_posts/2023-02-06-mailmap-is-neat.md

 ## When the mistake is **already pushed**

-History is immutable on a protected branch-but **appearance** isn’t.
+History is immutable on a protected branch-but **appearance** isn't.

 Create a file named `.mailmap` at the repo root: